-The plant has opposite leaves growing in decussate pairs, linear to oblanceolate in shape with tapering base and rounded tip.
+The plant has simple, opposite leaves growing in decussate pairs.
+Leaf-shape is linear to oblanceolate with tapering base and rounded tip.
 The leaf margins are toothed in their upper halves.
 Leaves become up to 4,5 cm long and 8 mm wide.

-The species distribution in nature is dichotomous, one part lying in Griqualand West in Kalahari habitat, the other in Mpumalanga and Limpopo.
-The plant grows in limestone soil along watercourses and in dry riverbeds.
+The species distribution in nature is dichotomous, one part lying in Griqualand West where the Northern Cape and North West meet, the other part in Mpumalanga and Limpopo.

-About 45 Nuxia species occur in central and southern Africa and Madagascar (Coates Palgrave, 2002; JSTOR).
+The about 45 Nuxia species occur in central and southern Africa and Madagascar (Coates Palgrave, 2002; JSTOR; http://redlist.sanbi.org).